 Mona Kareem, a poet, translator and currently Princeton University’s Translator in Residence, will be talking to Safaa Fathy about the relationship between poetry and film in Hidden Valley and a few other shorts in the program.

-On Sunday, October 25th at 3pm EDT, ArtEast will host a discussion between Safaa Fathy & a guest to be announced shortly.
+On Sunday, October 25th at 3pm EDT, ArtEast will host a discussion between Safaa Fathy & Sherine Hafez, exploring questions of ethnography and documentary, and the role of revolutionary women in Egypt in relation to Tahrir: Raise, raise your voice!

 Safaa Fathy is an Egyptian/French poet, documentary filmmaker, playwright, and essayist.
 Born in Egypt, she moved to France in 1981 and obtained her PhD from the Sorbonne in Paris in 1993.
 She was Program Director at the International College of Philosophy from 2010-2016.
 Fathy is the author of the plays Aquarius, in Sillas en la frontera, and Ordalie/Terreur (with an introduction by Jacques Derrida), and co-author with Jacques Derrida of Tourner les mots: au bord d’un film.
 Her books of poetry include Revolution Goes Through Walls (SplitLevel) and A Name to the Sea (Dar Al Nahda).
 Her films include Mohammad Saved from the Waters, Derrida’s Elsewhere and a film poem Nom à la mer.
 Her most recent essays are Au nom de la Murale (Europe N. 1053-1053) and De mur en mur (rue Descartes N.92).
 Other than Egypt and France, she has lived and worked in Germany, Mexico, and the United States.